pebreo/pebreo.github.io/midgame/part3-polyamory.md

 Laughter, shaky and laced with tension, filled the air.
 The conversation flowed, halting at times, but raw with a newfound honesty.
 They talked about jealousy, boundaries, communication, even couples therapy.
 They had a lot scary things to say to eachother.
 It wasn't a done deal, but a step, a leap of faith into the messy, unpredictable world of antifragility.

-As they walked out, the city lights twinkling against the twilight sky, Angela felt a lightness she hadn't known existed.
+As they walked out, the city lights twinkling against the twilight sky, Gabe felt a lightness he hadn't known existed.
 The road ahead was uncertain, but the fear was laced with a strange, exhilarating thrill.

 ## TLDR
 Adopting the idea that you can grow from hardship even includes romantic relationships.
 An antifragile mindset is scary but can be very rewarding.